Board of Directors and Staff

 Board of Directors

-John Miller (Vice President) is the President of Wildwood, Inc., an urban design and development firm.
+John Miller (President) is the President of Wildwood, Inc., an urban design and development firm.
 He is also founder and owner of Mahonia Vineyards and Nursery, a grower of Northwest natives, ornamentals and premium wine grapes, using sustainable and environmentally friendly practices.

 Jane Bacchieri is the Watershed Group Manager for Portland Bureau of Environmental Services.
 She recently joined the City of Portland’s Bureau of Environmental Services as manager for the Watershed Services Group, which is leading the Grey to Green initiative and other watershed management efforts.